-My name is Nienke van der Marel and since November 2017 I am an NRC research fellow at the NRC Herzberg Institute for Astrophysics in Victoria BC.
+My name is Nienke van der Marel and I am an Assistant Professor at Leiden Observatory (the Netherlands).
 My research focuses on planet formation in protoplanetary disks.
-Before Victoria, I worked as a Beatrice Watson Parrent Fellow at the Institute for Astronomy at the University of Hawaii in Honolulu.
+Before my current position at Leiden Observatory I was a Banting research fellow at University of Victoria (Canada, BC), an NRC research fellow at the NRC Herzberg Institute for Astrophysics (Canada, BC) and a Beatrice Watson Parrent Fellow at the Institute for Astronomy at the University of Hawaii in Honolulu (USA, HI).

 I received my PhD cum laude in September 2015 at Leiden Observatory in the Netherlands, with promotors Ewine van Dishoeck and Kees Dullemond (University of Heidelberg, Germany).
 My thesis is titled "Mind the gap; gas and dust in planet-forming disks" (available for download here) and focuses on the structure of gas and dust in transitional disks, using millimeter interferometry data with the Atacama Large Millimeter Array (ALMA).